prologic/homebrew-twtxt/README.md

 # homebrew-twt

-Homebrew Formulare for Twt the command-line client for Twtxt.net
+Homebrew Formulae for [Twtxt.net](https://twtxt.net) - a new Decentralised, Self-Hosted Twitter™-like micro-Blogging Social Network.